 What you’re feeling right now should be nothing but joy.
 If you remember your childhood for a second, for sure you can think of those moments when you were able to do whatever you wanted and you were happy about it.
-As a child, you didn’t have the concept of future or past.
+As a child, you didn’t have the concept of the future or past.

 What you’re thinking right now …

-What you’re thinking right now is oftentimes about past or future.
+What you’re thinking right now is oftentimes about the past or future.
 What you’re thinking right now is almost never about right now.

 If you got to this part of the article, you read a bit over 700 words.
 How many times, during this activity of reading, your mind went to a place of your past or future and then came back?

 If it happened once or more than once, you’re not living in the present moment.

 Here’s another question: Did you realize it now, when I asked you about it?